kiramclean/notes/elixir/programming_elixir.md

   - look for a recursive solution that will eventually end up calling the anchor case

 - always use parens around function params in pipelines

+*invariant* == a condition that is true on any return from any call or nested call